KarpatkeyDAO/TransactionBuilder/README.rst

 1. Commits
 Types of commit should be one of the following:

-build: Changes that affect the build system or external dependencies
+build: Changes that affect the build system or external dependencies <br />
-ci: Changes to our CI configuration files and scripts
+ci: Changes to our CI configuration files and scripts <br />
-docs: Documentation only changes
+docs: Documentation only changes <br />
-feat: A new feature
+feat: A new feature <br />
-fix: A bug fix
+fix: A bug fix <br />
-perf: A code change that improves performance
+perf: A code change that improves performance <br />
-refactor: A code change that neither fixes a bug nor adds a feature
+refactor: A code change that neither fixes a bug nor adds a feature <br />
-style: Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc) .
+style: Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc) . <br />
-test: Adding missing tests or correcting existing tests More infos
+test: Adding missing tests or correcting existing tests <br />
+More infos

 Conventional Commits Convention: https://www.conventionalcommits.org/en/v1.0.0/